 Grinding and cutting advanced ceramics often create fine particles that may be a health hazard.
 Materials containing whiskers, small fibers, or silica particles may also cause health hazards when tested.
-For such materials, the operator is advised to consult the safety data sheet for guidance prior to testing.
-Suitable ventilation or respiratory protective equipment may be warranted.
+For such materials, the operator is advised to consult the Center's Occupational Health office and safety data sheet for guidance prior to testing.
+Potential exposure monitoring along with suitable ventilation or respiratory protective equipment may be warranted.